Exam Board: Pearson Edexcel

 All assessment is through two exams at the end of the course (with multiple choice, short and longer answer questions):

-- Paper 1: Introduction to Economics (1 hour and 30 minutes written paper)
+- Paper 1: Microeconomics and Business Economics (1 hour and 30 minutes written paper)

-- Paper 2: National and International Economics (1 hour and 30 minutes written paper)
+- Paper 2: Macroeconomics and the Global Economy (1 hour and 30 minutes written paper)

 Whom does the subject suit?

 Anyone with an interest in current affairs and knowing more about the way the world works.
 If pupils have a particular interest in business, human geography, or politics then this could be the course for them.
-GCSE Economics will enable pupils to become better-informed and more responsible citizens, consumers and producers, by allowing them to develop an awareness for the importance of the economic dimension to our lives.
-This will allow them to become more confident in the economic choices relating to their life and work.
+GCSE Economics will enable pupils to become better informed and more responsible citizens, consumers and producers, by allowing them to develop an awareness for the importance of the economic dimension to their lives.
+This enables them to become more confident in the economic choices relating to their life and work.